 Nose: smells good.
 Real: I get hints of Vanilla and dried fruit.

 Palate: Sweet baby Jane this is it…tastes too good to be true.
 Real: oooh, it’s got some spice to it.
 Again I’m getting dried fruit, along with caramel.

 Finish: Yup, Imma finish this bottle whole bottle (that I’ll never be able to get again) in no time and then I will be so mad at myself.
 Real: Fruity sweetness along with some pepper kick.

 Seriously folks.
 If given the opportunity DO NOT PASS THIS ONE UP!
-Even if its just a dram from your homeboy or there’s still some bottles floating around for purchase.
-Pick it up son!
+Even if it’s just a dram from your homeboy or there are still some bottles floating around for purchase.
+Pick it up, son!